daattali/daattali.github.io/_drafts/2015-05-17-analyzing-rbloggers-posts-via-twitter.md

 tweets$score <- tweets$favorites + tweets$retweets * 2
 ~~~

+---

-## Exploration {#exploration}
+# Exploration {#explore}

 Time for the fun stuff!
-I'm only going to make a few plots, you can get the data [from GitHub](https://github.com/daattali/shiny-server/tree/master/rbloggers-twitter) if you want to play around with it.
+I'm only going to make a few plots, you can get the data [from GitHub](https://github.com/daattali/shiny-server/tree/master/rbloggers-twitter) if you want to play around with it in more depth.

-### Preliminary look at posts' success on Twitter
+## Scores of all tweets {#all-tweets}

 First I'd like to see a simple scatterplot showing the number of favorites and retweets for each blog post.